shaloo/docs.arcana/docs/concepts/anwallet/walletntwkswitchmode.md

 # Switching Networks

-[Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) provides user authentication and blockchain signing functionality via the embedded Web3 wallet - the **Arcana wallet**.
-The [Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) works in the context of the application and allows authenticated users to add and configure any EVM-compatible network or switch between the configured networks.
+[Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) provides user authentication and blockchain signing functionality via the embedded, non-custodial Web3 wallet - the **Arcana wallet**.

-!!! note

-      Configuring, adding, and switching network features in the Arcana wallet behave differently depending upon how an application developer has integrated and initialized the Arcana Auth SDK.
+Web3 apps integrating with the Arcana Auth SDK can easily enable the [Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) in the context of the application and allow authenticated users to use the wallet for adding, configuring any supported blockchain networks, or switching networks.

+There are two ways in which the network that is displayed in the wallet UI can be switched.
+An authenticated user can switch to a different network via the wallet UI by selecting one from the drop down list.
+Application developers too can programmatically add and switch to a preferred network such that all authenticated app users will see this developer-configured network when they authenticate and access their respective wallets.

 ## Network Switching Behavior

-The `alwaysVisible` [input parameter](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) configured by the application developer at the time of instantiating the `AuthProvider`, controls the blockchain transaction signing experience for the user.
+The `alwaysVisible` [input parameter](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) configured by the application developer at the time of instantiating the `AuthProvider`, controls the wallet user experience with switching networks.

-Let's take a look and how network switching behavior varies depending on `alwaysVisible` configuration settings.

-## Widget Mode

-In the widget mode, `alwaysVisible = false`.

-In this case a network change can be triggered only programmatically by the application after the following conditions are met:

-* The wallet has been instantiated by the application,
-* The application user must approve network change requests explicitly via the pop-up wallet screen.

-The application user alone, independently cannot switch the blockchain network in the Arcana wallet.
-Only the application developer can initiate a network switch programmatically but that itself will not suffice.
-The application user is also required to approve the programmatically initiated network change by the application developer before a network switch can happen.

-## Full UI Mode

-In the full UI mode, `alwaysVisible = true` (default).

-In this case, the Arcana wallet will always be visible in the application context.
-The wallet UI can be minimized and expanded by the user.
-Both application developer as well as users can switch and add networks.

-The application developer can programmatically add to the built-in list of networks and the wallet displays them for the user to choose from.

-Application users can use the wallet UI to either switch to a different network from the list of available networks or they can add and configure a new network in the wallet UI.
+### Network Switching: `alwaysVisible=true`

+By default, `alwaysVisible=true`.
+If the app developer uses this default setting then the wallet UI shows up right after a user authenticates.
+The wallet can be minimized by clicking on the 'x' icon in the top right of the wallet screen but the wallet is always visible in the app's context.
+To switch the network displayed in the wallet UI, a user can simply click on the drop-down list and select an entry from the list to change the network.
+The app developer can programmatically use [`wallet_addEthereumChain`]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md#switching-chains) and [wallet_switchEthereumChain]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md#switching-chains) methods to add and switch to a supported blockchain network preferred by the app.
+When a network addition or switching is initiated by the app developer, it requires the user's approval before the network switch takes effect.

+### Network Switching:`alwaysVisible=false`

+If the developer has opted for `alwaysVisible=false` while integrating the app with the Auth SDK, then the wallet UI does not show up automatically after a user logs in.
+It is displayed only if a blockchain transaction is triggered that requires user's approval.
+Once the user approves the transaction, the wallet UI disappears.
+There is no way for an authenticated user to add, configure or switch network using the wallet UI.
+Only the developer can programmatically add and switch network by using the [`wallet_addEthereumChain`]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md#switching-chains) and [wallet_switchEthereumChain]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md#switching-chains) methods.
+When a network addition or switching is initiated by the app developer, it requires the user's approval before the network switch takes effect.

 {% include "./text-snippets/add_wallet_config_warning.md" %}